kammitama5/kammitama5.github.io/_posts/2021-9-25-Saturday-September-25th.md

 by sticking with them, turning them inside out and not willing to give up.
 What often is described as "a lack of capacity", as it turns out, is often a failure by the *very institutions* to prepare students *properly*, as noted by another
 Quora commentor.
 100 percent on that.
 And that *can be fixed* if professor and student are dedicated to resolve this.
-I also think it's a dangerous idea to push this idea of being this magical thing that is bestowed on a select few, when it is used actively to exclude others.
+I also think it's dangerous to push this idea of being this magical thing that is bestowed on a select few, when it is used actively to exclude others.
 Because the truth is that it is a skill needed in some capacity in many disciplines, and by actively discouraging others at various levels, we lack finding those with the skills to perform with these sorely needed skills.
 As someone else mentioned in an article, too, the lack of a broad variety of perspectives and people who practice, also, can dissuade the next generation's crop from pursuing a field, if they begin to fall in love with